How to open a business bank account in Malta? What documents are required?

 Malta banks may also request other documents

-When deciding to set up a company bank account in Malta, you must be aware that the banks there may require you to submit other documents as well.
+When deciding to set up a business bank account in Malta, you must be aware that the banks there may require you to submit other documents as well.
 This is especially true for companies that will deal with less popular industries, such as cryptocurrencies.
 As reported by kgh.pl, it may happen that companies that have dealt with cryptocurrencies in the past may wait even up to 6 months to open a bank account.

 What document translations do you need?

 The bank may also require you to submit a translation of your company documents.
 Most often this is the case if your company’s headquarters are outside of Malta (but still within the EU).
-In this situation, you must supply translation of the company’s articles of association, statutes, documents regarding company operations or identity documents of decision-makers.
+In this situation, you must supply a translation of the company’s articles of association, statutes, documents regarding company operations or identity documents of decision-makers.
 And they don’t have to be Maltese translations.
 English is one of the official languages of Malta, so documents drawn up in this language will be acceptable.
 The nature of the authentication of translations remains a separate issue.
 In some cases, you may need an apostille clause on all translated documents, but make sure you ask about the details in a given Maltese bank.

 What banks are available in Malta?